18 Corporate Wellness Ideas and Wellness Activities for 2023

 A lot of employees may have health insurance that is provided through the full-time job they have with your company.
 Unfortunately, many employees don’t realize that most insurance companies now offer a 24-hour nurse hotline which they can call whenever they’re having a health problem.

 Insurance companies offer this hotline as a way to help their clients make the right choice for getting treatment.
-Often times, people will panic and go to the emergency room anytime they don’t feel well.
-This costs insurance companies a lot of money, so they want to avoid this from happening as much as possible.
+Often times, people will panic and go to the emergency room any time they don’t feel well.
+This costs insurance companies a lot of money, so they want to avoid this happening as much as possible.

 They do this by having these 24-hour nurse hotlines available to help calm the person down and give them suggestions on how they can get the best help for their problem.

 Make sure all your employees are aware of the nurse hotline number that corresponds with the insurance company that your organization uses.
-That way, they can get help quickly for their health issue without having to miss much work.
+You could try using posters, flyers, a blurb in the company newsletter, or even an onsite employee wellness event with your insurance.
+If employees are aware of the nurse hotline, they can get help quickly for their health issue without having to miss much work.